mmmostrowski/besharp/README.md

 ```
 develop --greeting "How are you" -s "programmer" --suffix '?'
 ```
+Target compiled executable script for this example can be found [here](docs/besharp-arguments-example.sh).

 ---
 ### How to run

-Framework is mainly built of two components:
+The framework is mainly composed of two components:
  - **Compiler** - transforms BeSharp OOP code into *.be.sh distribution files,
  - **Runtime** - executes BeSharp *.be.sh files on a native Bash 4.4+.

-These components might be combined into single shell script, or be separated.
-It depends on the given building preset.
+These components can be combined into a single shell script or separated, depending on the chosen building preset.

-#### building presets
+#### Building Presets

 There are four default building presets available for your app:
   - `single-script` (default)
-    - compiles your app code and BeSharp Runtime code into single *.sh script,
+    - compiles your app code and BeSharp Runtime code into a single *.sh script,
-    - client workstation is not required to have BeSharp Runtime installed,
+    - the client workstation is not required to have the BeSharp Runtime installed,
     - all code is loaded at once during start,
   - `single-script-noruntime`
-    - compiles your app code into single *.sh, but without including Besharp Runtime in it,
+    - compiles your app code into a single *.sh, but without including the BeSharp Runtime,
-    - client workstation is required to have BeSharp Runtime installed,
+    - the client workstation is required to have the BeSharp Runtime installed,
     - all code is loaded at once during start,
   - `multi-file`
-    - compiles your app into series of *.be.sh files, including BeSharp Runtime *.be.sh file,
+    - compiles your app into a series of *.be.sh files, including the BeSharp Runtime *.be.sh file,
-    - client workstation is not required to have BeSharp Runtime installed,
+    - the client workstation is not required to have the BeSharp Runtime installed,
     - code is loaded dynamically, "when needed" by the app runtime,
   - `multi-file-noruntime`
-    - compiles your app into series of *.be.sh files, but without including Besharp Runtime *.be.sh file,
+    - compiles your app into a series of *.be.sh files,
+    - but without including the BeSharp Runtime *.be.sh file,
-    - client workstation is required to have BeSharp Runtime installed,
+    - the client workstation is required to have the BeSharp Runtime installed,
-    - code is loaded dynamically, "when needed" by the app runtime,
+    - code is loaded dynamically, "when needed" by the app runtime.

-_Note: You can choose default preset in the `default.preset` file._
+_Note: You can choose the default preset in the `default.preset` file._

-#### development
+#### Execution

 Your app source code is in the `/app/src/` folder.
 Target distribution code can be found in the `/app/dist/<preset>/` folders.

-There are two modes available for the development:
+There are two modes available for execution:
-  - `develop` - gives better experience for the development:
+  - `develop` - provides a better experience for development:
-     - Bash is showing errors in our direct source files,
+     - Bash shows errors in the direct source files,
-     - more code verifications occurring during code runtime,
+     - more code verifications occur during code runtime,
-     - works slower.
+     - but it works slower.
   - `production` -  executes final production code:
      - works faster due to compiler code optimizations being applied,
      - some code verifications are off,
-     - Bash is showing errors in target distribution files, which makes debugging harder.
+     - but Bash shows errors in the target distribution files, making debugging harder.

-BeSharp framework provides three basic commands to establish a development workflow:
+The BeSharp framework provides three basic commands:
   - `run`
-     - compiles source code and executes produced distribution code in the *production* mode,
+     - compiles source code and executes the produced distribution code in *production* mode,
   - `develop`
-     - compiles source code and executes it in the *development* mode,
+     - compiles source code and executes it in *development* mode,
   - `build`
-     - compiles source code into distribution code, for all presets, without executing it.
+     - compiles source code into distribution code for all presets without executing it.

 ### Develop locally